CarThax08/MoreFortune/README.md

 # MoreFortune
-A simple plugin that makes Fortune affect Clay and Ancient Debris depending on what you have enabled in the config
+A simple plugin that makes Fortune affect Clay and Ancient Debris depending on what you have enabled in the config.
+I used https://minecraft.gamepedia.com/Fortune for reference.